Pereshchepina Treasure

 The most valuable items are the sword of Kubrat, a gift from Emperor Heraclius and the ring with the monogram of the ruler, as a "patrician", that is, as the savior of the New (Christian) Rome.
-The sword is valuable as an artifact № 1 of the Hermitage and for the first time leaves the borders of Russia on May 24, 2019.
+The sword is valuable as an artifact № 1 of the Hermitage and for the first time left the borders of Russia on May 24, 2019.
 It is presented in Sofia by Boyko Borisov to Audrey Azoulay.

-The deposit was discovered in 1912 in the village of Mala Pereshchepina (20 km from Poltava, Ukraine) by a shepherd boy who stumbled over a golden vessel and fell into what is sometimes believed to be the grave of Kubrat, the founder of Great Bulgaria and father of Asparuh, the founder of the First Bulgarian Empire.
+The deposit was discovered in 1912 in the village of Mala Pereshchepyna (20 km from Poltava, Ukraine) by a shepherd boy who stumbled over a golden vessel and fell into what is sometimes believed to be the grave of Kubrat, the founder of Great Bulgaria and father of Asparuh, the founder of the First Bulgarian Empire.
 The hoard, first described by Makarenko, was extracted under the supervision of Count Aleksey Bobrinsky, a renowned archaeologist, who published its description in 1914.